determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-requirements.rst

 -  All nodes must be able to resolve the hostnames of all other nodes.

--  To run jobs with GPUs, the Nvidia or AMD drivers must be installed on each compute node.
+-  To run jobs with GPUs, the NVIDIA or AMD drivers must be installed on each compute node.
-   Determined requires a version greater than or equal to 450.80 of the Nvidia drivers.
-The Nvidia drivers can be installed as part of a CUDA installation but the rest of the CUDA toolkit is not required.
+   Determined requires a version greater than or equal to 450.80 of the NVIDIA drivers.
+The NVIDIA drivers can be installed as part of a CUDA installation but the rest of the CUDA toolkit is not required.